Infineon/mtb-example-msclp-isx-tom-keypad-4-buttons-demo/README.md

    All LEDs will be OFF when none of the sensor buttons are pressed.

-   > **Note:** When pressing ISX button 3, the LED D3 on the expansion board and LED3 on the control board will both turn ON because they share the same GPIO pin (P3.0).
+   > **Note:** When pressing ISX button 3, the LED D3 on the expansion board and LED3 on the CY8CPROTO-040T-MS control board (or LED6 on the CY8CPROTO-041TP control board) will both turn ON because they share the same GPIO pin.

 ### Monitor data using CAPSENSE&trade; Tuner